Advay-2306/Footballer-Performance-Prediction/README.md

 # Football Player Performance Prediction

 This project predicts the overall performance rating of football players using a SQLite database containing player attributes and statistics.
-Three machine learning models are developed and compared: a Neural Network (with hyperparameter tuning), Random Forest, and XGBoost.
+Three models are developed and compared: a Neural Network, Random Forest, and XGBoost.
 The goal is to identify the most effective model for predicting player performance based on features such as physical attributes, skills, and work rates.

 ## Project Overview
 This project leverages a football player dataset to predict overall ratings using three machine learning models: